A Bravo FAA tower-controlled airfield.

 Following the war, San Diego County leased the airport from the Marines and converted it to a public use facility, developing it much the way it stands today.
 In 1952, the Federal Government granted the county ownership of the airport, and it became the first and largest of the eight airports currently owned and operated by San Diego County.

 In 1971, the San Diego County Sheriff’s department stationed their Aerial Support to Regional Enforcement Agencies (ASTREA) at the airport.
 In 1993 the San Diego Aerospace Museum located its restoration operations and a special exhibit at the field.

 In addition to the airport, Gillespie Field includes two business parks which provide more than 2,000 jobs for the city of El Cajon and a $40 million/year boost to the local economy.
 The Gillespie Airport is not only home to California Flight Academy, but also repair and maintenance shops, aircraft storage, food and beverage services, fueling stations, instrument and avionics shops, rental cars and aircraft sales and rental services.

 Flight school students find Gillespie Field, and CFA’s location next to the primary taxi ways, ideal for training.
 Gillespie is a controlled airport where students can learn the art of working with Air Traffic Control in a low-stress environment and at a pace ideal for new pilots.

-We invite you to start your pilot pathway at CFA today by completing the Request Information Form above, or calling us directly at (619) 448-2212.
-Or, explore our Programs and Ratings.
+We invite you to start your pilot pathway at CFA today by completing the Request Information Form above or by calling us directly at (619) 448-2212.